pasqal-io/Pulser/docs/source/conventions.md

 ##### Pulser's state-vector definition

-In Pulser, we consistently define the state vectors according to their relative energy.
+In Pulser, we consistently define the state vectors according to their relative energy (i.e. from the lowest to the highest energy level).
 In this way we have, for any given basis, that

 $$